 Hovering on the ditch does not constitute perhaps no greater danger, but the feeling of "catching" tire may disturb you and cause it to perform any unnecessary moves.
 And in this case you rather gently loosen the grip the steering wheel and even if you feel that criticizes your front wheel, you should adapt to the movements of your bike, and do not force him to fight.
-You also need to let your hands and arms absorb some vibration and necessarily should be looking straight ahead.
+You also need to allow your hands and arms absorb some vibration and necessarily should be looking straight ahead.
 If you will remember these few rules, you should be fine.

 Railway rather not make too much of a problem when they are dry.
 Well, unless the transfer is neglected, then the inequality can be an obstacle.
 If you manage to hit on such a neglected passage is treat it like any other obstacle, release, and tilt the motorcycle so that the wheel entered the track at an angle of 90 degrees.
 Then gently lift the buttocks, bend your legs, hold the steering wheel tighter and just before your front wheel touches the lane, gently open the throttle.
-Close it in the course of passing through the tracks and see straight ahead.
+Close it in the course of passing through the track and see straight ahead.

 When the track is wet, the angle at which you drive on it is even more important.
-So you have to try to tilt the motorcycle so that its wheels moving as much as possible perpendicular to the road surface and you have to be careful not to make any sudden and additional motions: braking, turns the steering wheel or throttle control.
-In those rare cases where the tracks run along the road, (for example, in the city) it is best to avoid them at all.
+So you have to try to tilt the motorcycle so that the wheels moving as much as possible perpendicular to the road surface and you have to be careful not to make any sudden and additional motions: braking, turns the steering wheel or throttle control.
+In those rare cases where the tracks run along the road, (for example in the city) it is best to avoid them at all.
 If possible, you just change lanes.
-However, in the case where you have to cross the tracks when turning, then try to not invade at an angle of at least 45 degrees, and the same turn, do swiftly and decisively.
+However, in the case where you have to cross the tracks when turning, then try to not invade at an angle of at least 45 degrees, and the same turn, do quickly and decisively.